Chrisedyong/discord-web-theme/README.txt

 - content.js adds class discord-profile-green to <html> when an input is focused or has text

 Notes
-- Reload the extension after editing files
+- Please make sure your Discord on the default dark mode
-- Refresh Discord after reloading
+- Refresh Discord after reloading the extension